Zoolander: Sequel

-In 2008, Stiller said he intended to make a sequel to Zoolander, and by January 2011 a script had been completed.
-Filming commenced at Cinecittà studios in Rome in early 2015, and on March 10 Stiller and Wilson appeared at the Paris Fashion Week in character as Derek Zoolander and Hansel McDonald.
+In December 2008, Stiller confirmed that he intended to make a sequel to Zoolander, and by January 2011, a script had been completed.
+Filming commenced at Cinecittà studios in Rome in early 2015, and on March 10, Stiller and Wilson appeared at the Paris Fashion Week in character as Derek Zoolander and Hansel McDonald.
 Zoolander 2 was released on February 12, 2016.
+Unlike its predecessor, it received generally negative reviews.

-An animated film, Zoolander: Super Model was released on Netflix UK in August 2016.
+An animated film, Zoolander: Super Model, was released on Netflix UK in August 2016.

+Legacy

+In late 2022, the film went viral on the short-form video hosting service, TikTok.
+The trend used clips of scenes featuring Stiller and Wilson, creating a renewed interest in the movie.